Liao-Xu/SDEvelo/docs/source/index.rst

    pip install sdevelo

-For more detailed usage instructions, please see the section.
+For more detailed usage instructions, please see the :ref:`usage` section.

 Demo
 ----

 We provide an interactive demo as a Jupyter Notebook.
-For details on running the demo and expected outputs, please check the section.
+For details on running the demo and expected outputs, please check the :ref:`demo` section.

 References
 ----------